 My Personal Experiences With Garlic

-I personally feed Garlic to my horses and know that the quality of the herb you purchase is important.
-Some processing methods will compromise the product, and then you’re wasting your money and you end up thinking it just doesn’t work.
-On that note, be careful whom you purchase your Garlic from.
+I personally feed garlic to my horses and know that the quality of the herb you purchase is important.
+Some processing methods will compromise the product, and then you’re wasting your money and you end up thinking it doesn’t work.

-Even quality Garlic is not too expensive and it doesn’t take much when you’re feeding it.
+Even quality garlic is not too expensive and it doesn’t take much when you’re feeding it.
 If your horses don’t mind the taste, you may need to bump up the amount you give them during the times of the year when external pests are at their peak.
 Again, it’s best to experiment with the amount.

 If you do increase the amount during high infestation times, you’ll need to allow it time to build up in the horse’s system.
 Since this is an herb and not a drug, and it works naturally with the body, it’s best to give it about two to four weeks to build up in the system.